anatoliansoftwarecommunity/welcome/docs/standard/CODE_OF_CONDUCT.md

   }
 ```

-- For the test methods same rules apply.
-However, underscore `_` can use for in test methods.
+- For the test methods the same rules apply.
+However, underscore `_` can be used for test methods.
-- All the test methods must end with `Test` suffix.
+- All the test methods must end with the `Test` suffix.

 ### Naming Namespace